SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: O(nlogn)
     - Space Complexity: O(n)

-    **Kinda Brute Force Not Really:** Heapify the values from a map and create a max heap pop
+    **Kinda Brute Force Not Really:** Heapify the values from a map and create a max heap pop and use a tuple as the values for the heap

     - Time Complexity: O(k * logn), mostly better than brute force IF k < n
     - Space Complexity: O(n)